andrewmiculka/bird-dar/README.md

 # bird-dar

-Trying to use the Cornell Lab of Ornithology eBird API + Mapbox to present a 10 day density heat-map of a selected bird species within a region à la a storm radar.
+Using the Cornell Lab of Ornithology eBird API + Mapbox + plotly.js + Vue to present a 30 day density heat-map of a selected bird species within the US